 - paragraph length

-If you write a readable text (based on the aspects mentioned above), the plugin will indicate this with a green bullet.
+If you write a readable text, based on the criteria above, the plugin will reward you with a green bullet.

-The new Insights tool checks the words you used the most in an article.
-You can use this to see if your text is actually about the right keyword.
-It might be weird if your focus keyword doesn’t pop up in this list.
-You might want to rewrite your article or add a second focus keyword with Yoast SEO Premium, if applicable.
+The Insights tool checks the words you use most often in your article, helping you to see if your text actually matches your chosen keyword.
+Your focus keyword should appear on this list.
+If it doesn’t, you might want to rework your article or even add a second focus keyword with Yoast SEO Premium if necessary.

 SEO analysis tab

-The snippet editor allows you to formulate a meta description.
-This description has to be a short text describing the main topic of the page.
-If the meta description contains the search term people use, the exact text will be shown by Google below your URL in the search results.
+The snippet editor allows you to create your meta description, which should be a short piece of text describing the main topic of your piece.
+If your meta description includes the actual term people search for, that exact text will be shown by Google below your URL in the search results.
 But often Google automatically generates a meta description, because, sometimes, Google knows best.

 Once you’ve entered your focus keyword, the SEO analysis checks the presence of your focus keyword in: